Identity and access management (commonly known as “IAM”) is a

 IoT architectures) simply isn’t feasible.

-for further high-touch configuration.
+need for further high-touch configuration.

 - Complex supply chains mean access credentials may pass through many